 Thwaites served as President and CEO of Sentinel Investments, a $26 billion investment management company headquartered in Vermont and is a regular guest expert on CNBC and Bloomberg.
 Raised in the United Kingdom, Thwaites later received his MBA from Harvard where he earned distinction as a Baker Scholar before serving as CEO of Skandia Global Funds in London.

-Ryika Hooshangi has served as an attorney for the U.S. Department of State for 10 years.
+Ryika Hooshangi served as an attorney for the U.S. Department of State for 10 years.
 Hooshangi has overseen international operations for U.S. Embassies in Burma, India, Laos and Ethiopia, among others.
 As a Brookings Institution Fellow, she advised Senator Orrin G. Hatch (R-UT) on issues ranging from cybercrime to immigration to global health.
-Since 2011, Hooshangi has served on the U.S. Senate Finance Committee, where she facilitates global trade agreements.
+Hooshangi served on the U.S. Senate Finance Committee, where she facilitates global trade agreements.
 Hooshangi holds a J.D. from Columbus School of Law at The Catholic University of America, and a Bachelor of Arts in Political Science from The George Washington University.

 Frank Novosel is a Product Designer specializing in outdoor equipment.
 Novosel designed the first “Rain-wear without compromise” Gore-tex garment and developed the U.S. uniform specs for the ’88 Olympics.
-He’s also designed a range of products in everything from tents to arctic survival suits.
-Frank and his wife are very engaged in the cause.
-They’re active donors and attend just about all of our events.
+He’s also designed a range of products ranging from tents to arctic survival suits.
+Novosel holds a Bachelor of Science in Textiles from the University of Minnesota.